Defence Health Fund Review

 Suitable for Australians who don't have specific health needs.

-A medium level of cover with a wider range of procedures, including necessary plastic and reconstructive surgery, chronic care programs and more.
+A medium level of cover with a wider range of procedures, including necessary plastic and reconstructive surgery, chronic care programs, and more.

-Medically necessary plastic and reconstructive surgery Podiatric surgery Heart and vascular system Advantage Hospital
+Medically necessary plastic and reconstructive surgery

 A higher level of cover with a broad range of procedures.

-Pregnancy and birth services are not included, making this suitable for older Australians who want top tier cover.
+Pregnancy and birth services are not included, making this suitable for older Australians who want top-tier cover.

-Cataracts Insulin pumps Dialysis for chronic kidney failure Ultimate Hospital
+Dialysis for chronic kidney failure

 Fully comprehensive cover that includes up to 100% of doctors fees if the doctor chooses to use Defence Health's access no gap.

 With midwifery and assisted reproductive services, this plan is suitable if you're starting or growing your family.
+This plan has a $500 excess.

 All hospital plans include unlimited emergency ambulance trips to hospital, including air and sea services.